ethereum/cryptography-research-website/src/bounties-data-source/rsa/index.md

+---
+title: 'Cash for breaking RSA assumptions'
+description: 'Recent developments require some new assumptions about RSA to be validated.
+The Ethereum Foundation has created some bounties.'
+---

 ![Relations between RSA assumptions](/images/bounties/RSA-ref.svg)

 The Ethereum Foundation is offering 28,000 USD and 29 ETH in a bounty program to test the validity of two recent RSA assumptions: the **adaptive root assumption** and the **low order assumption**.